chiracarla/McDonalds-App/README.md

 # 🍔 McDonald's App

 Welcome to the **McDonald's App**!
-This app is designed for **two types of users** — **clients** and **employees** — each benefiting from unique features tailored to their needs.
-Enjoy easy ordering, exclusive deals, points-based rewards, and much more, right at your fingertips.
+Enjoy easy ordering, exclusive deals, points-based rewards, and much more, one click away.

 ---